-Effective decision-making requires indicators based on accessible and reproducible analysis work-flows that evaluate a range of scenarios.
-We demonstrate the potential of robustness with a workflow that uses different network disturbance scenarios and open-access data (Fig. 1).
-By using extreme scenarios, we can explore the boundaries of robustness to forecasted environmental change.
-The framework can be applied spatially to identify target areas for management and conservation action (Fig. 2) or to single networks.
+Effective decision-making requires indicators based on accessible and reproducible workflows that evaluate a range of scenarios.
+Keeping trophic network robustness as our example, we demonstrate how such a workflow can be built using different network disturbance scenarios and open-access data (Fig. 1).
+By using extreme scenarios, we can explore the boundaries of robustness to projected environmental change.
+The framework can be applied spatially to identify target areas for management and conservation action (Fig. 2), or to single well-resolved networks (e.g. local scale).